-Temperature and light dependent, OVOCs are primarily emitted from plant growth 25 in the daytime during photosynthesis, while at night emissions should be shut off due to stomatal control (e.g. Nemecek-Marshall et al., 1995).
+Temperature and light dependent, OVOCs are primarily emitted from plant growth in the daytime during photosynthesis, while at night emissions should be reduced due to stomatal control (e.g., Nemecek-Marshall et al., 1995).
 Given the terrestrial plants present in our flux footprint, positive correlations between OVOC fluxes and sensible heat flux are unsurprising.
-Interestingly, for acetaldehyde flux the degree of correlation is higher with $Q{\rm H}$ than with temperature, solar flux, or PAR alone.
+Interestingly, for the acetaldehyde flux the degree of correlation is higher with $Q{\rm H}$ than with temperature, solar flux, or PAR alone.
 At night, there can still be minor emissions of OVOCs from decaying plants, such as leaf litter.
 Millet et al. (2010) estimated plant decay to account for about a quarter of the terrestrial plant emission of acetaldehyde globally.
-Millet et al. (2008) and Jacob et al. (2002) suggested similar contributions by decaying plants to terrestrial emissions of methanol and acetone, respectively.
-Applying this fraction to our daytime fluxes from SW to W yield ~ 6 μmoles m-2 d-1 of acetaldehyde and 11 μmoles m-2 d-1 of acetone, similar to the mean nighttime fluxes.
-For methanol, 1/4 of the daytime flux only amounts to ~ 60 μmoles m-2 d-1, less than half of the nighttime value.
-Thus there appear to be other sources of methanol in addition to terrestrial plants, which would also explain the lower correlation between methanol flux and $Q{\rm H}$.
-Since our measurements were made during the growing season, actual contributions from decaying plant matter might be lower.
+Millet et al. (2008) and Jacob et al. (2002) suggested similar fractional contributions by decaying plants to terrestrial emissions of methanol and acetone.
+Applying this fraction to our daytime fluxes from SW to W yield \sim 6 μmol m-2 d-1 of acetaldehyde and 11 μmol m-2 d-1 of acetone, similar to the mean nighttime fluxes.
+For methanol, 1/4 of the daytime flux only amounts to $\sim 60 \,\mu\text{mol}\,\text{m}^{-2}\,\text{d}^{-1}$, less than half of the nighttime value.
+Thus, there appear to be other sources of methanol in addition to terrestrial plants, possibly anthropogenic, which would also explain the lower correlation between methanol flux and $Q{\rm H}$.
+Since our measurements were made during the growing season and from a localized region, actual fractional contributions from plants at night relative to daytime might be significantly different from 1/4.